MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 ## Implement column-level security

 Column-level security allows you to designate which users can access specific columns in a table.
-It's implemented by issuing a GRANT statement on a table specifying a list of columns and the user or role that can read them.
+It's implemented by issuing a GRANT or DENY statement on a table specifying a list of columns and the user or role that can or cannot read them.
 To streamline access management, assign permissions to roles in lieu of individual users.
 In this exercise, you create a table, grant access to a subset of columns on the table, and test that restricted columns aren't viewable by a user other than yourself.

 1. In the warehouse you created in the earlier exercise, select the **New SQL Query** dropdown.
-Within the dropdown, under the header **Blank**, select **New SQL Query**.
+Under the header **Blank**, select **New SQL Query**.

 2. Create a table and insert data into the table.